Finding the Inverse of a Linear Function

 Example 4: Find the inverse of the linear function below and state its domain and range.

 This is a “normal” linear function, however, with a restricted domain.
-The allowable values of x starts at x = 2 and goes up to positive infinity.
+The allowable values of x start at x = 2 and go up to positive infinity.
 The range can be determined using its graph.
 Remember that range is the set of all y values when the acceptable values of x (domain) are substituted into the function.

-Pay particular attention on how the domain and range are determined using its graph.
+Pay particular attention to how the domain and range are determined using its graph.